hafele/website/navigating_politics.md

 1. The current (and likely future) status of the issue
 1. The scope and complexity of the issue

 Let's look at considerations #1 and #2.
 Most people probably want to engage in issues that are most important to them, but only if that issue is actually a matter of contention.
-As an extreme example, being free (i.e. not enslaved) may be very important to someone (10 on a 10 scale), but they live in a society whose citizens are not at risk of losing their freedom at any time in the foreseeable future, it's an issue not worth engaging in at the moment.
+As an extreme example, being free (i.e. not enslaved) may be very important to someone (10 on a 10 scale), but they live in a society whose citizens are not at risk of losing their freedom, and therefore it's an issue not worth engaging in.
 In contrast, if they also care about fair tax policies (8 on a 10 scale), and a large portion of their country's politicians are pushing for aggressive reductions in top marginal tax rates, that issue may be worth engaging in.

 Let's now look at consideration #3.
 If the scope and complexity of the issue at hand are broad, more time and effort may be needed to form a reasonable viewpoint.
 Therefore, it may be worth breaking the issue down into more manageable components, and then addressing the individual components.
 For example, consider again the issue of fair taxation in the US.
 Perhaps someone's goal is to make the public aware of how unfair the current tax system is.
 Tax law is very extensive and complex, and trying to address it holistically may very well take an entire career.
 Instead, it might make more sense for that person to focus on more specific areas of concern (e.g. carried interest deductions, estate tax laws, offshore tax havens, etc.).

 ### 4.2 Engage
 There are quite a few ways to engage politically.
 Engagement could be as simple as having conversations with friends and family.
 Other instances may call for protest.
 Nevertheless, the key idea of political engagement is to to make our voices heard in some way.
 This also means that we give others the opportunity to make their voices heard.
 Additionally, engagement is not mutually exclusive from refining our core principles and political views.
 So we should make efforts to speak up, listen, learn, and keep the conversation going.

 In democracies, perhaps the most important form of engagement is voting.
 Voting, in concept, is a key mechanism for citizens to convert their knowledge and beliefs into actual representation within our systems of governance.
-That representation will hopefully, and in aggregate, reflect our collective views in the form of better public policy decisions.
+That representation will hopefully, and in aggregate, reflect our collective views in the form of better policy decisions.
 It is hard to understate the importance of voting in democracies, so we should take the time and effort to vote!

 Here are some tips to make the process go smoothly: